Thunderjet 500 and Compatible Pancake Motor ArmaturesEdit

 - OHM Range: 6.9 - 8.0

-- Green or Green Wire with Green Tips
+- Green Wire with Grey Tips

 As the predecessor to the Mean Green, this arm was intended to be used with the 12t pinion contained in the original Aurora Hop Up kit and could be found in some of the Wild Ones cars.

 Also available as a separate item for a limited time through Auto World.
-Like its "Tuff Ones" big brother, It demonstrates good top speed with just a slightly lower torque Profile.
+Like its "Tuff Ones" big brother, it demonstrates good top speed with just a slightly lower torque Profile.
 Best suited for cars that have been lightened, or use some of the lighter bodies & wheels.

 - OHM Range: 6.0 - 7.5